Ocean Simulation with FFT and WebGPU

 We clearly see the pattern of waves in the gradient map.
 The red channel is the x component of the gradient, and the green channel is the z component.

-Choosing L=10m and a texture size of 256x256 with a simple phong lighting model gives the following result:
+Choosing L=10m and a texture size of 256x256 with a simple Phong lighting model gives the following result:

 We are getting there!
 But now we will take some time to make it look even better.